gbvanrenswoude/concourse-git-namespace-resource/Readme.md

-# Concourse git namespace resource
+# Concourse gitlab namespace/groups resource

-A Concourse git namespace resource that returns all projects in a namespace and can optionally clone them in.
+A Concourse gitlab namespace/groups resource that returns all projects in a namespace and can optionally clone them in.
+Supports 2 gitlab endpoints `projects` and `groups`.

 ## Use
-docker pull gbvanrenswoude/concourse-git-namespace-resource:latest
+docker pull gbvanrenswoude/concourse-gitlab-namespace-resource:latest
-versions_tagged: 0.0.3
+versions_tagged: 0.0.1

 ## Installing